Eighth Doctor: The Night of the Doctor (2013)

 McGann reprised the role for a webcast mini-episode, "The Night of the Doctor", in 2013, which precedes the 50th anniversary special, "The Day of the Doctor".
 The episode begins during the raging Time War between Daleks and Time Lords when he is killed when attempting to save a young woman who rejects salvation at the hands of a Time Lord causing them both to die in a spaceship crash.
 He awakens in the company of the Sisterhood of Karn, who explain that he has died and been temporarily resurrected.
 They urge him to bring the war to an end, and give him a choice of elixirs to trigger his regeneration.
 Saluting his various companions from the Big Finish audio range, he drinks an elixir designed to produce a warrior, regenerating into the War Doctor (John Hurt) who declares himself to be the Doctor "no more."
 In "The Day of the Doctor," the Eighth Doctor joins all of the other incarnations of the Doctor in saving Gallifrey at the end of the Time War.
 He can briefly be seen on a screen in the War Room, though like the other past incarnations of the Doctor, this is achieved through archive footage.

 The Power of the Doctor (2022)

-McGann reprised his role as the Eighth Doctor in the final Thirteenth Doctor special "The Power of the Doctor", as one of the “Guardians of the Edge” in an afterlife, inside the Doctor’s mind in the final Thirteenth Doctor special, "The Power of the Doctor."
-He, along with the First, Fifth, Sixth, and Seventh Doctors, help the Thirteenth to undo her forced regeneration by the Master.
+McGann reprised his role as the Eighth Doctor in the final Thirteenth Doctor special "The Power of the Doctor", as one of the “Guardians of the Edge” in an afterlife, inside the Doctor’s mind.
+He, along with the First, Fifth, Sixth, and Seventh Doctors, help the Thirteenth undo her forced regeneration by the Master.
+Unlike the other incarnations, he appears in his regular costume rather than special robes, much to the Seventh Doctor's chagrin.

 Costumes

 Original TV Movie costume

-The Eighth Doctor initially wore a Wild Bill Hickok costume including a battleship grey cravat tie intended for a New Year's fancy dress party, which he liberated from the lockers at the San Francisco hospital where he regenerated.
-He completed it with a pair of black leather shoes taken from Grace Holloway's ex-boyfriend Brian to give him the appearance somewhere between a Victorian dandy and wild west gambler.
+The Eighth Doctor initially wore a Wild Bill Hickok costume made up of a double-breasted frock coat made from forest green velvet with peaked lapels, a double-breasted waistcoat of silver grey paisley with a shawl collar and a gold fob watch, a white shirt, a battleship grey cravat, and moss green trousers intended for a New Year's fancy dress party, which he liberated from the lockers at the San Francisco hospital where he regenerated.
+He completed it with a pair of black ankle boots taken from Grace Holloway's ex-boyfriend Brian to give him the appearance somewhere between a Victorian dandy and Wild West gambler.